o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/SerializeContextTools-Conversion-Scripts/README.md

 This script is for taking an Editor.xml/Game.xml from a game project ${Project}/Config/ directory and generating three settings registry for each `[${Project}, <Editor|Game>]` combination.

 **Ex.
-Converting Lumberyard projects Editor/Game.xml over to *.setreg** REM The The parameter to the convert_physxconfiguration.cmd script is for a directory containing a SerializeContextTools.exe application convert_editor_game_xml.cmd windows_vs2019/bin/profile
+Converting Lumberyard projects Editor/Game.xml over to *.setreg** REM The parameter to the convert_physxconfiguration.cmd script is for a directory containing a SerializeContextTools.exe application convert_editor_game_xml.cmd windows_vs2019/bin/profile

 For example converting just the StarterGame project Config/Editor.xml and Config/Game.xml results in the following files